zaytiri/handbrake-recursive-folder-video-converter/README.md

 havc -r "C:\path\to\Desktop" -c "C:\path\to\Desktop\folder to convert" -e mp4 mkv -t m4v
 ```

-After this, the config.txt file will be configured and then the following command becomes valid (always using the previous configurations):
+After this, the external file will be configured and then the following command becomes valid (always using the previous configurations):

 ```
 havc
 ```

-If any argument have to be modified just run the command with the necessary argument, for instance, if the extensions
-have to be modified, we simply run:
+If any argument has to be modified just run the command with the necessary argument, for instance, if the extensions have to be modified, we simply run:

 ```
 havc -e mov .avi mp4